A planning applicant has a right of appeal to the Planning Inspectorate if -

 Appeals can be time consuming and expensive.
 Before you choose to appeal, it is worth speaking to the planning officer who dealt with your application to see if there is a compromise and submit an amended application.

-Some more recent appeal information is held on Planning Online.
+More recent information on planning appeals and planning decisions is held on Planning Online.